CorradoLanera/gpteasyr/README.md

   get_content()

 cat(res)
-#> The last course that the professor provided was a graduate-level seminar on "Advanced Topics in Artificial Intelligence."
+#> The last course provided by the professor was a graduate-level seminar on "Advanced Topics in Artificial Intelligence."
 The course covered cutting-edge research in areas such as deep learning, natural language processing, and reinforcement learning.
 Students were required to read and present research papers, participate in discussions, and complete a final project applying the concepts learned in the course.
-The professor also invited guest speakers from industry and academia to share their expertise and insights with the students.
-Overall, the course was well-received by the students and provided them with a deeper understanding of the latest developments in the field of artificial intelligence.
+The professor also invited guest speakers from industry and academia to provide additional insights into the field.
+Overall, the course aimed to deepen students' understanding of the latest developments in artificial intelligence and prepare them for careers in research or industry.
 ```

 ### Personalized server’s endpoint